 Rowenta Iron Cleaner

 An all-in-one soleplate cleaner, Rowenta comes along with a handy applicator and a cloth to help bring your iron back to life with just one swipe!

 - Works on a variety of soleplate materials

 - Comes with a free applicator and cloth

 - Can be used on all types of soleplates

 - Removes scorch marks, gunk and residue easily

-How to prevent an iron from building up residue
+How to prevent iron from building up residue

 Neglecting regular cleaning and maintenance is the top reason for irons to build-up gunk and residue.
-Ensure that you use the simple home remedies mentioned above to regularly clean your iron and avoid any kind of build-up on the soleplate.
+Ensure that you use the simple home remedies mentioned above to clean it and avoid any build-up on the soleplate regularly.